National Grid references are shown to the nearest kilometre square.

 (Chollerford to Border Counties Junction opened 1858 as the Border Counties Railway).

-Keys to the Past - Old Maps - maps of Plashetts, now submerged under Kielder Water
+Old Maps - maps of Plashetts, now submerged under Kielder Water

 www.wrha.org.uk - Waverley Route Heritage Association.
 Track is being laid between Whitrope Tunnel and Riccarton Junction Station.